packleader206/react-google-books-search/README.md

            1. Using your cmd prompt, navigate to the 'react-google-books-search' directory that you cloned in the previous step.

-           2. Run the command 'npm start' to start the server.
+           2. Run the command 'npm start' to start the app.